 Add salt and pepper to the turkey's large cavity.
 (If you'll be using salted butter, just lightly sprinkle the cavity with salt.)
 Stuff the cavity with the quartered orange, lemon, and onion.
 Add the garlic cloves.

 Rub two tablespoons of butter all over the outside of the turkey.
 You can place some under the skin if there's extra.
 Tuck the wings under the shoulders so the tips won't burn during roasting.
 Wash your hands well.

 To make the basting sauce, melt a stick of butter (8 tablespoons) in a medium saucepan over medium-high heat.
 Add 1 1/2 cups of chicken stock and a cup of white wine.
 Squeeze in the juice of one lemon.
-Peel two garlic cloves and add them to the pan.
+Peel two garlic cloves and add them to the pan, along with the pepper.
 Whisk to combine and cook until it's heated through.